Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Propagation of the FC pulse pair in the optically thick medium

-After a short propagation length, both the pulse envelopes and the time function of the phases of the pulses are modified by the interaction with the medium in such a way that instead of exciting the atom, the pulses drive the main part of the population into the $\fun{\vartheta_2\ket{1}-\vartheta_1\ket{2}}/\vartheta$ superposition of the ground states, which is the asymmetric state $\ket{a}$ (see Fig.~\ref{fig:pulses}).
-Note that, similarly to the constant frequency case~\cite{Harris1995}, not all the population is transferred to the asymmetric superposition.
-In case of the FC pulse pair it is the excited state which is slightly populated but in the weakly decaying regime under consideration this does not disturb significantly the preparation of the medium into a well-defined superpositional state controlled by the peak Rabi frequencies of the ingoing pulses, as is shown in Fig.~\ref{fig:finpopa}.
-Fig.~\ref{fig:finpopc} demonstrates the advantage of the frequency modulation of the laser pulses.
-Since the matched pulses having constant frequency transfer a varying (though small) amount of population into the symmetric superposition $\ket{s}$ in case of atoms at different space points $\xi$, the induced population distribution among the atomic states changes significantly as a function of $\xi$ (see Fig.~\ref{fig:popconst} and~\ref{fig:finpopc}).
+Note that, neither in the FC, nor in the constant-frequency case is all the population transferred to the antisymmetric superposition.
+In case of the FC pulse pair it is the excited state which is slightly populated but in the weakly decaying regime under consideration this does not disturb significantly the preparation of the medium into a well-defined superposition state controlled by the peak Rabi frequencies of the ingoing pulses, as is shown in Fig.~\ref{fig:finpopa}.
+Fig.~\ref{fig:finpopc} demonstrates the advantage of using FC pulses.
+Since the matched pulses having constant frequencies transfer different (though small) amounts of population into the symmetric superposition $\ket{s}$ in atoms at different locations $\xi$, the induced population distribution among the atomic states changes significantly as a function of $\xi$ (see Fig.~\ref{fig:popconst} and~\ref{fig:finpopc}).
 We would like to emphasize that the difference in the state of the medium created by the chirped and the constant-frequency pulse pair is due to the different underlying physics, explained in details in Subsection.~\ref{subsub:atoms}.